 You no longer need to be dependent on third-party apps or extensions such as Pockets for the said task.
 The new built-in reading list is an ultimate replacement.

-However, on the flip side, the slow rollout of this functionality might lead to a few hesitancy from the user’s end in trying out this feature.
+However, on the flip side, the slow rollout of this functionality might lead to hesitancy from the user’s end in trying out this feature.
 This is because not everyone is comfortable with the idea of dealing with a browser’s experimental feature set.
 As a result, it might not be welcomed by one and all until Google adds this list to the stable build.

 What are your views on the Chrome Reading List feature?
 Do let us know your thoughts and first impression.